 If you want to prepare forecasts, you can use Excel to automatically generate future values that are based on existing data, or to automatically generate extrapolated values that are based on linear trend or growth trend calculations.

-Solver works with a group of cells that are related to the formula in the objective cell.
-Solver adjusts the values in the changing cells that you specify — called the variable cells — to produce the result that you specify from the target cell formula.
-You can apply constraints to restrict the values that Solver can use in the model, and the constraints can refer to other cells that affect the objective cell formula.
+Solver works with a group of cells that are related to the formula in the target cell.
+Solver adjusts the values in the changing cells that you specify — called the adjustable cells — to produce the result that you specify from the target cell formula.
+You can apply constraints to restrict the values that Solver can use in the model, and the constraints can refer to other cells that affect the target cell formula.

 Top of Page